We found 11 online brokers that are appropriate for Trading Trading Lithium.

 Total Profit = 1,000 units x $1.78 = $1,780

 That's nearly an 18% gain in under 14 days.
 I closed my position and locked in profits one of my better trades that year.
-Had I used 2:1 leverage, the return on my initial margin was even higher.
-It was the kind of trade that makes you feel like you've timed the market perfectly… until reality humbles you later.
+Had I used 2:1 leverage, the return on my initial margin would have been significantly higher.

 Not every trade ends that well.
 A few months later, I entered again around $11.80, expecting prices to continue up.
 But demand forecasts were cut after a slowdown in China's EV sales, and prices plunged to $9.20 within weeks.